Oliver276A/TinaThePageTurner/Final-Report.md

 Note that it is common practice to power servos with an external power supply, as the Arduino Uno does not provide sufficient current for the servos.
 However, during the course of this project, I did not notice significant power issues apart from the following: 1) The stick servo sometimes have trouble pushing the pages, especially when the page turner turns more than one pages by accident, and 2) A slight buzzing of the servos, which upon research seems to be linked to power issues.
 At any rate, the stick is not supposed to push more than one page, and the slight buzzing gets covered by the sound of the piano, and thus I did not connect an external power supply.

-### Code
+### 3.2.
+Code

 With the hardware installed, it was time to hop onto my laptop and start coding.

 I first wrote a basic program with the wheel simply turning at a certain speed and the stick pushing the pages.
 To my surprise it already worked but three issues arose:

 1. Machine starts right away, making it difficult to put books on the platform without accidentally triggering the page turning mechanism
-    - Solution: This is fixed by adding an initialization mechanism.
+    - **Solution**: This is fixed by adding an initialization mechanism.
 The following code allows for activating the machine by placing one's hand 5cm (not likely to be triggered by accident) within the ultrasonic sensor for 6 cumulative ticks (0.5 second each):
     ```C++
     int i = 0;
     while(i < 6) {